-Dev elopn nent Standards
+Development Standards

-ssory G Accessory Building Location Accessory Building Height (Max.
+sory • Accessory Building Location Accessory Building Height (Max.
 Ft.)

 Acces N/A 12

-king ation G Parking Location
+king G Parking Location

 Park N/A

-rive- Drive-Thru Location
+ve- Drive-Thru Location

-Driv N/A
+Dri, N/A

-- A. Purpose: The provisions of the Cluster Development Overlay District are intended to protect the unique and sensitive natural environment throughout the community.
+- A. Purpose: The provisions of the Conservation Overlay District are intended to protect the unique and sensitive natural environment throughout the community.
 Its purpose is based on the recognition that: - To encourage the preservation of larger tracts of land in an undeveloped state whereby natural resources, natural features, scenic or wooded conditions, agricultural use, open space, and similar uses or conditions are preserved; - 2.
-To conserve areas containing unique and sensitive features such as steep slopes, floodplains and wetlands, by setting them aside from development; - 3.
-To reduce erosion and sedimentation by the retention of existing vegetation, and the minimization of development on steep slopes; - 4.
-To provide for a diversity of lot sizes, building densities, and housing choices to accommodate a variety of age and income groups, and residential preferences, so that the community's population diversity may be maintained;
+To conserve areas containing unique and sensitive features such as steep slopes, floodplains and wetlands, by setting them aside from development; - To protect areas of the City with productive agricultural and forestry soils for continued or future agricultural/forestry uses, by conserving blocks of land large enough to allow for efficient farming/forest operations unimpeded by other types of development; - 4.
+To provide greater design flexibility and efficiency in the siting of services and infrastructure, including the opportunity to reduce length of roads, utility runs and the amount of paving required for new development; - To reduce erosion and sedimentation by the retention of existing vegetation, and the minimization of development on steep slopes;

-- 5. To implement the policies in the City of Hancock Land Use Plan to conserve a variety of aesthetically and environmentally sensitive resource lands, including provisions for reasonable incentives to create a network of conservation lands for the benefit of present and future residents; - 6.
-To create neighborhoods with direct visual access to open land, with amenities in the form of neighborhood open space, and with a strong neighborhood identity; - 7.
-To provide for the conservation and maintenance of open land within the city to achieve the above-mentioned goals and for active or passive recreational use by residents; - 8.
-To provide multiple options for landowners in order to minimize impacts on environmental resources (sensitive land such as wetlands, floodplains, and steep slopes) and disturbance of other natural or cultural features; - 9.
-To provide standards reflecting the varying circumstances and interests of landowners, and the individual characteristics of their properties; and - 10.
-To conserve scenic views and elements of the City of Hancock's natural character, and to minimize perceived density, by minimizing views of new development from existing roads and bodies of water and between adjacent and conflicting land uses. - Overlay District Established: The establishment of this overlay district is to satisfy В. the requirements of 2006 The Michigan Zoning Enabling Act, [MCL 125.3506], as may be amended.
+- 6. To provide for a diversity of lot sizes, building densities, and housing choices to accommodate a variety of age and income groups, and residential preferences, so that the community's population diversity may be maintained; - To implement the policies in the City of Hancock land use plan to conserve a variety of aesthetically and environmentally sensitive resource lands, including provisions for reasonable incentives to create a network of conservation lands for the benefit of present and future residents; - To create neighborhoods with direct visual access to open land, with amenities in the form of neighborhood open space, and with a strong neighborhood identity; - To provide for the conservation and maintenance of open land within the township to achieve the above-mentioned goals and for active or passive recreational use by residents; - 10.
+To provide multiple options for landowners in order to minimize impacts on environmental resources (sensitive land such as wetlands, floodplains, and steep slopes) and disturbance of other natural or cultural features; - To provide standards reflecting the varying circumstances and interests of landowners, and the individual characteristics of their properties; and - To conserve scenic views and elements of the City pf Hancock's natural character, and to minimize perceived density, by minimizing views of new development from existing roads and bodies of water and between adjacent and conflicting land uses. - Overlay District Established: The establishment of this overlay district is to satisfy the requirements of 2006 The Michigan Zoning Enabling Act, [MCL 125.3506], as may be amended.
 It requires that qualified jurisdictions (municipalities) provide, at the option of the landowner, for the development of residential units on a portion of the property provided that 50 percent or more of the land is preserved in permanent open space.
 This district is an overlay over those existing districts that have a permanent open space.
 This district is an overlay over those existing districts that have a residential density of three units per acre or less (with public sewer) or two units per acre or less (without public sewer).
 This shall be a development option for landowners within the following districts: R-1 and R-2.